Merkoba/Hue/configuration.md

 "settings_default_show_activity_notifications"
 >Whether to show activity notifications on highlights, by default.

-"settings_default_send_radio_notifications"
->Whether to send radio station changes to other users by default.

-"settings_default_show_radio_notifications"
->Whether to show radio station changes by other users by default.

 "settings_default_show_user_join_notifications"
 >Whether to show notifications when users join by default.